 Rheumatoid Arthritis is a chronic inflammatory disorder that can affect more than just your joints.
 The autoimmune disorder occurs when your immune system mistakenly attacks your own body’s tissues.
-Unlike Osteoarthritis, RA affects the lining of the joint which cause painful swelling that eventually results in bone erosion and joint deformity.
+Unlike Osteoarthritis, RA affects the lining of the joint which causes painful swelling that eventually results in bone erosion and joint deformity.

 Symptoms of Rheumatoid Arthritis include tender, warm, or swollen joints.
 Joint stiffness that is usually worse in the morning and after activity.